 Marketable debt and equity securities are categorized as trading securities and are thus marked to market and stated at fair value.
 Fair value is determined using the quoted closing or latest bid prices for Level 1 investments and market standard valuation methodologies for Level 2 investments.
-Realized gains and losses on investment transactions are determined by specific identification and are recognized as incurred in the consolidated income statements.
-Net unrealized gains and losses are reported in the consolidated income statements and represent the change in the fair value of investment holdings during the period.
+Realized gains and losses on investment transactions are determined by specific identification and are recognized as incurred in the consolidated statements of operations.
+Net unrealized gains and losses are reported in the consolidated statements of operations and represent the change in the fair value of investment holdings during the period.